ttg44/ttg44/README.md

 ## Copyright

-© 2026 The Table Institute [UK].
+© 2026 The Table Group.
+[UK].
 All rights reserved.

 All original research papers, publications, analytical frameworks, written materials, and associated intellectual property contained within this repository remain the property of The Table Institute [UK].